kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Go get a sandwich during the training montage
 - Talk to Master Zhar twice: 1,1 ...
 1,1,6,3,2,6,4
 - Talk to Master Dorak to become a Jedi Guardian
+- `Level to 4: Save Skills, Improved Two-Weapon Fighting, Affect Mind and Stun Droid`
-- `Level to 5: Save Skills, Improved Two-Weapon, Burst of Speed and Force Valor`
+- `Level to 5: Save Skills, Burst of Speed`
-- `Level to 6: Persuade to 9, TI to 8, Affect Mind`
+- `Level to 6: Persuade to 9, TI to 9, Save Rest; Improved Flurry, Force Valor`
+  - See [Force Power Options](#force-power-options) for possible tweaks to these level ups
 - Talk to Master Zhar twice
-- *Equip MC: Strength Gauntlets, Adrenaline Amplifier and Double-bladed Lightsaber*
+- *Equip MC: Strength Gauntlets and Double-bladed Lightsaber*
-- Talk to droid and exit enclave
+- Talk to droid to unlock door
-  - Cast Burst of Speed as you exit for Duration Glitch
+- *Force: Cast Force Valor*
+- Exit the Enclave to [Duration Glitch](<../Techniques/Glitchless Tricks#duration-glitch>) Speed and Valor

 ### Dantooine Savannah

 - Jon accosts you
 - Run/Force Jump to eastern entrance to Matale Grounds
 - Run through Matale Grounds to Grove
-- *Stims/Force: Adrenal Strength on MC, Cast Force Valor*
+- *Stims: Adrenal Strength on MC*
 - Juhani fight:
-  - Do one attack, then loot the Mandalorian inside the structure for Battle Stimulants
-  - *Stims: Battle Stimulant on MC*
+  - Round 1:
+    - If you took Stun early, use Stun on Juhani (25% chance to Stun)
+    - If not, use an action cancel and Critical Strike Juhani (17.5% chance to Stun)
+  - Round 2+:
+    - If Juhani is Stunned, use Improved Flurry until she gives up
+    - If Juhani is not Stunned, use bumping to displace her until you can use Critical Strike again for Sneak Attacks
+    - If you used Stun to drop Juhani's AC, you should use Critical Strike just once to try to Stun again, then use Improved Flurry to maximize attacks against the lower AC
-  - If Juhani uses Flurry, use Flurry to exploit her defense drop
+    - If Juhani is under half health, you can switch to Flurry to try to finish her off or just keep up with Critical Strike
-  - Otherwise use Basic Attacks
-- Talk to Juhani to redeem her
+- Juhani accosts you and is redeemed
 - Return to Ebon Hawk
+- *Force: Cast Burst of Speed*
 - Talk to Master Zhar, then Master Vandar
 - *Party: No change when prompted*
+  - We aren't allowed to remove Bastila yet...
 - *Party: Remove Bastila*
+  - ...so we have to do it here
 - Transit Back to Grove
+- Run/Force Jump to Matale Grounds
-- Loot Casus Sandral's corpse in Matale Grounds
+- Force Jump to kath hounds on right and loot Casus Sandral's corpse
+- Run/Force Jump to Ruins
 - As you approach the ruins, hug the right wall to avoid a short CS
 - Enter the Ruins

 ### Ancient Ruins

-- *Party: Keep Bastila and add T3 when prompted*
+- *Party: Keep Bastila, Add T3 when prompted*
 - Rakatan Droid accosts you
 - Activate Solo Mode
 - The party splits here; for efficient movement, intersperse these actions